 - Less risk of a wired connection being hacked.
 Wireless systems are open to hacking, as the signal travelling through air can be intercepted.

-About CCTV Camera Image Quality
+Importance of Camera Image Quality

 The size and type of light detecting chip used in cameras also play a major role in image quality.
 CMOS chips (1/4″) are lower quality than larger CCD (1/3″) ones.
 The larger the chip, higher the quality as bigger chips are able to pick up more light.